DavidMorton/atonement-theories/the-necessity-problem-v5.md

 ### Wall one — the doctrine of God

+> If punishing sin is something God must do by his very nature, then before anyone had sinned there was something in him with nothing to do — a capacity idling, waiting for a creature to switch it on, in a God who is supposed to have no idling parts.

 Push the necessity inward to protect God's sovereignty and you eventually reach his essence.
 But retributive justice is existentially dependent on guilt: take away guilt and it has nothing to do.
 So before the fall, this supposedly essential attribute has no object.
-An essential attribute with nothing to act on is an unrealised capacity — a potency — in a being who is supposed to be pure act.
+An essential attribute with nothing on which to act is an unrealised capacity — a potency — in a being who is supposed to be pure act.
 And when the creature sins and the capacity switches on, that is a change in God.

-**The standard reply.** A classical theist will answer immediately: God's mercy has no object before creation either.
+**The standard reply.** A classical theist might respond: God's mercy has no object before creation either.
 Neither does his creative power, nor his knowledge of contingents.
 The tradition handles this with *extrinsic denomination* — the change is in the creature, not in God; God's attributes terminate in creatures without any real relation in God.
 On that account Turretin's *habitus/actus* split isn't an improvisation but standard machinery applied to a standard case, and the objection proves far too much: run it against vindicatory justice and you run it against every divine attribute that relates to creation at all.

-The reply is a good one, and the objection has to be sharpened to survive it.
+The theist's reply is a good one, and the objection has to be sharpened to survive it.
 Two independent disanalogies do the work; either is sufficient.

 **Disanalogy one: the direction of determination.** Creation runs one way.
 God acts; the creature exists in consequence.
 No creaturely state is the proximate cause of anything in God, and no creaturely state *compels* a divine response — nobody claims God must be merciful to this sinner rather than that one.

 Retributive necessity runs the other way.
 Its whole content is that God *cannot* leave sin unpunished.
-The creature acts, independently of the divine act in the relevant sense, and God is now compelled to respond.
+The creature acts, independently of the divine act in the relevant sense, and God is now *compelled* to respond.
 That makes a creaturely state the sufficient condition for a divine action God is not free to withhold.
-Extrinsic denomination cannot absorb this, because the objection is no longer that God has an unexercised capacity — it is that the creature holds a lever.
+Extrinsic denomination cannot absorb this, because the objection is no longer that God has an unexercised capacity — *it is that the creature holds a lever*.
 Mercy without an object is a capacity awaiting a fitting occasion.
 Vindicatory justice without an object is a demand awaiting a trigger, and the trigger is in the creature's hand.

 **Disanalogy two: contrastive dependence.** Mercy and goodness are intelligible without creatures.
 The intra-trinitarian life gives goodness an eternal object; nothing about the concept requires a deficient recipient.